-To put the figure into perspective, Bombardier’s train contract for Crossrail was for £1 billion, Siemens’ Thameslink order with the British government was for £1.6 billion and the New Tube for London deal, yet to be awarded, will cost up to £2.5 billion.
+To put that figure into perspective, Bombardier’s train contract for Crossrail was for £1 billion, Siemens’ Thameslink order with the British government was for £1.6 billion and its recent award from Transport for London for a new generation of Tube trains was for £1.5 billion.

-As they work to finalise their bids ahead of the invitation to tender in spring 2018, we take a look at the capacity and capability of each of the companies to fulfil one of Britain’s most lucrative train contracts.
+As they work to finalise their bids ahead of the formal tender process starting later this year, Global Rail News takes a look at the capacity and capability of each of the companies to fulfil one of Britain’s most lucrative train contracts.

 The French firm opened its train modernisation centre in Widnes, Chesire, in June 2017.
 The 13,000m² site has been described as the largest rolling stock modernisation facility in the country and is currently working through a €28 million (around £24.6 million) contract to repaint a fleet of 56 Pendolino trains for Virgin Trains.
 The site is also the location of the company’s rail academy.